-There are many problems with this theory we can talk about.
-The very first is one is typical to these theories and another one it has in common with the blood moon and shemitah theories.
-It's ignoring the context.
+There are many problems with this theory we can discuss.
+The very first one is typical to these theories and another one it has in common with the blood moon and shemitah theories of 2015: It's ignoring the context.
 Look at the very next verse tying the Woman sign to a birth:

 Revelation 12:1-2 — 1 And a great sign appeared in heaven: a woman clothed with the sun, with the moon under her feet, and on her head a crown of twelve stars.
 2 She was pregnant and was crying out in birth pains and the agony of giving birth.

-If we doubt that the birth is meant literally, the next few verses dispell that.
-They show Satan wants to kill the baby who is clearly identified as a very well-known person in history and to Christians:
+If we doubt that the birth is meant literally, the next few verses dispel that.
+They show Satan wants to kill the son who is clearly identified as a very well-known person:

 Revelation 12:4-5 — 4...And the dragon [Satan] stood before the woman who was about to give birth, so that when she gave birth he might devour her child.
 5 She gave birth to a male child, one who is to rule all the nations with a rod of iron, but her child was caught up to God and to his throne

-This "man child" that comes from the woman is clearly showing the birth of Jesus.
-Who is also the one righteous person destined to rule all nations (Rev 19:16) in history and who has ascended to heaven (Jn 3:13) as verse 5 also says.
+This "male child" that comes from the woman is depicting the birth of Jesus.
+Who is also the one person in history destined to rule all nations (Mt 28:18; Rev 19:16; Eph 1:21) and who has ascended to heaven (Jn 3:13) as verse 5 also says.